nextflow-io/crg-course-nov16/prep-material.md

 ## What about Docker?

 In Nextflow, each task is sandboxed, effectively executed in an isolated way.
-By using docker, each task can be run within its own container instance.
+By using Docker, each task can be run within its own container instance.
 Think of it as if every task is executed in its own operating system.
 The docker container can be defined the in the nextflow config file (`nextflow.config`).

 Consider the kallisto-nf example [here](https://github.com/cbcrg/kallisto-nf/blob/master/nextflow.config#L10).
-This tells Nextflow to use this docker container for the execution of each process.
+This tells Nextflow to use this Docker container for the execution of each process.

 ## Summary